ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 Any person who I've helped in their own boarding process, **I've had the open invitation of, if you're ever having a hard time at work, call me, I'm here for you.
 Let's talk about it.**

-I've had people who have been like six months into their onboarding or like a year and they call me if there's ever like a conflict at work that they don't really know how to navigate, or if there's like some personal issue that they don't really know how to handle if it's, if it's affecting their work.
+I've had people who have been like six months into their onboarding or like a year and they call me if there's ever like a conflict at work that they don't really know how to navigate, or if there's like some personal issue that they don't really know how to handle if it's affecting their work.

 Then these conversations that we have are 100% confidential I'm not gonna tell anyone else.
 That helps build trust inside of the, of our interaction and then our DAO.
 Then we also just like have a time where we just talk about ideas for how we can solve this issue.